nathaliasilvac/BPL/README.md

-# BPL: Breaking point pound location
+# BPL: Breaking point location for off-stream reservoirs
 This tool enables reservoir owners and administrators to evaluate the most probable discharge pathways resulting from a reservoir failure.
 It provides a means for assessing potential scenarios and understanding the likely routes through which the reservoir water would flow in the event of a failure.

+The tool evaluates the flow path from several breaking points (BPs) located along the perimeter of the reservoir.
+The separation between the BPs is determined by the user.

 ## Dependencies
 It is recommended to use Anaconda to install the dependencies: